methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-07-22-ansible-quick-inventory-gathering-using-loops.md

 ---
   title: Ansible - Quick Inventory Gathering using loops
+excerpt: "I came across this today looking through the Ansible Google groups.
+The OP wanted something that would output something like below into separate files..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I came across this today looking through the Ansible Google groups.
 The OP wanted something that would output something like below into separate